comdex-official/docs/docs/cdp_Messages.md

 State Changes:

-1. Collateral assets are sent from the vault to Owner.
+1. Collateral assets are sent from the vault to the owner.

 #DrawDebt
-DrawDebt creates debt in a CDP, minting new stable asset which is sent to the owner.
+DrawDebt creates debt in a CDP, minting a new stable asset which is sent to the owner.

 	type MsgDrawDebtRequest struct {